LemurDaniel/WIF7-K8S-Webserver/README.md

   https://doodles.daniel-testing.cloud/
   <br> or <br>
   www.daniel-testing.cloud
+  (Works optimal on normal 1920x1080 HD Screen)

 SSL-Certificate created via:

   https://letsencrypt.org/

 Info:

-  Of course, all passwords and certificates saved in ./k8s-azure/config have been replaced by <b> new ones </b> in the live system on www.daniel-testing.cloud
+  All passwords and certificates saved in ./k8s-azure/config have been replaced by <b> new ones </b> in the live system on www.daniel-testing.cloud

 Read Access on Azure resources: